Escape to Michigan's Art Coast

 Sometimes in our fast-paced, rush-hour-traffic lives, taking a break and slowing down can be just what we need to reconnect and revitalize.
 Three unique towns on the west coast of Michigan give visitors a chance to do just that.

 Saugatuck, Douglas and South Haven are located in what is fondly known as the “art coast” of Michigan.
 Visit for a weekend or a full week and you will quickly see how they earned that name, with one-of-a-kind shopping, dining and live-life-to-the-fullest experiences.

-here is no wrong or right way to these Michigan hideaways.
+There is no wrong or right way to explore these Michigan hideaways.
 The walkability of each town invites you to put yourself in low gear and simply enjoy all that awaits you.

 Saugatuck and Douglas: A Tale of Two Towns

 Three hours or less from the furthest west suburbs, as I-94 swings northwards along the shores of Lake Michigan, is a destination prized for its authenticity — the twin towns of Saugatuck and Douglas.
 They are located just a mile apart, on opposite banks of the Kalamazoo River.
 Together, they provide the perfect escape for those looking to unwind and enjoy some of the finest dining, shopping and — most importantly — beach life in the country.